 “It is unmistakably a specific issue in females and exceptionally youthful young people.
 This demonstrates the need not just for good quality and responsive clinical administrations, yet in addition to powerful web-based intercessions and particularly counteracting action at the group level, especially through school-based activities.”

-Self-harm and suicide in children and adolescents have been highlighted as a key area for intervention and prevention by the National Suicide Prevention Strategy for England.
+Self-harm and suicide in children and adolescents have been highlighted as key areas for intervention and prevention by the National Suicide Prevention Strategy for England.

 This is the first study to explore the relative sizes of the populations of adolescents involved in these three levels of self-harm in England.